-On October 6th, the Council Regulation (EU) 2022/1854 was issued regarding an emergency intervention to address high energy prices.
+On 6 October 2022, the Council Regulation (EU) 2022/1854 was issued regarding an emergency intervention to address high energy prices.

 In Greece the relevant Law 5007/2022 was issued in December 2022, providing details of the enforcement of the temporary solidarity contribution, which is imposed on companies with activities in the crude petroleum, natural gas and refinery sectors.
 The contribution is calculated on the taxable profits (as determined under national tax rules) in the fiscal year 2022, which are above a 20% increase of the average taxable profits in the four fiscal years starting on or after January 1st 2018, at a rate of 33% in addition to the existing income tax rate.
+Following the Decision providing specific detailed instructions on the Solidarity Contribution issued by the Greek Tax Authorities (AADE) in May 2023, the Solidarity Contribution amounts to €268.4 million, with the difference being included in "Prior year tax" on the table above.
+The final deadline for submission of the relevant return was set for July 24th and the amount is payable in 8 installments started on July 31st.